 Should you grate your own cheese?

-So if you’re a cheese lover like me and what the creamiest experience possible for your dip, I highly recommend freshly grating a block of cheese.
+So if you’re a cheese lover like me and want the creamiest experience possible for your dip, I highly recommend grating a block of cheese.
 I know it’s more work, but the end result will more than make up for it.

 What can you serve with queso dip?

 Anything that can be covered with cheese, of course!
 Here are a few of my go-to favorites: